Fire-Ferret44/cs50-final/docs/thought-journal.md

 Today some more theory around this problem and making a plan for a solution I want to try.
 Likely involving combination of approaches.
 Initial and thern for optimisation.

+### Heuristic Assignment
+- Most Constrained Variable First
+- Minimum Remaining Values for variables

+Constraint Graphs
+Arc Consistency
+Force pruning

+### Constraint Propagation
+-Reducing Domain size before search...
+**Node Consistency**
+Arc Consistency
+--> AC-3, AC-4, AC-2001
+Path Consistency
+Forward Checking
+Constraint Propagation with GAC

+### Backtracking Search

+### Heuristics

+### Local Search and Metaheuristics

+### Optimisation-based

+Initial thoughts: Combination of different models.
+E.g. start with Node Consistency and shrink domains to only value that don't violated hard constraints that can be easily mapped (e.g. leave)
+Then start with most constrained, then minimum remaingin values Then could start with random assignment of the rest and do min-conflicts or do genetic algorithms The integer programmnig solution would have been interesting to learnin about, but not feasible right now.

+## 20 June 2025

+Algorithm think-throughs continue

+-Another big CSP timetabling problem is airline crews!
+I did not think about that.
+(Not something to think about doing, but I think they will have very refined algorithms looking for almost perfect solutions)

+### Complexity Classes
+Summary from geeksforgeeks:
+*P*	Easily solvable in polynomial time.
+*NP*	Yes, answers can be checked in polynomial time.
+*Co-NP*	No, answers can be checked in polynomial time.
+*NP-hard*	All NP-hard problems are not in NP and it takes a long time to check them.
+*NP-complete*	A problem that is NP and NP-hard is NP-complete.

+My problem is NP-hard.
+Lekker

+### Practise

+Running some practise scenarios in new dir "algorithmarium" to understand how pulp works.